BookNook Insights

 4. Use of Manipulatives: Manipulatives are physical objects students can use to explore and understand mathematical concepts.
 Sowell (1989) found that manipulatives can improve learning outcomes in mathematics, particularly in developing students' understanding of basic and complex mathematical concepts.

-5. Differentiated Instruction: Differentiated instruction involves tailoring teaching environments and practices to create appropriately different learning experiences for diverse students.
+5. Differentiated Instruction: Differentiated instruction involves tailoring teaching environments and practices to create appropriately different learning experiences for diverse student needs.
 Tomlinson (2001) describes differentiated instruction as a response to student readiness, interest, and learning profile, and this approach is supported by research indicating improved student engagement and achievement.

 6. Growth Mindset Encouragement: Encouraging a growth mindset involves promoting the belief that abilities can be developed through dedication and hard work.
 Dweck (2006) has shown that students who believe their abilities are malleable are more likely to embrace challenges and persist despite failures, which leads to higher achievement.